survivejs/react-book/manuscript/14_language_features.md

 # Language Features

 ES6 (or ES2015) was arguably the biggest change to JavaScript in a long time.
-As a result we received a wide variety of new functionality.
+As a result, we received a wide variety of new functionality.
 The purpose of this appendix is to illustrate the features used in the book in isolation to make it clearer to understand how they work.
 Rather than going through [the entire specification](http://www.ecma-international.org/ecma-262/6.0/index.html), I will just focus on the subset of features used in the book.

 ## Modules

 ES6 introduced proper module declarations.
-Earlier this was somewhat ad hoc and we used formats such as AMD or CommonJS.
+Earlier, this was somewhat ad hoc and we used formats, such as AMD or CommonJS.
 See *Webpack Compared* for descriptions of those.
 Both formats are still in use, but it's always better to have something standard in place.

 ES6 module declarations are statically analyzable.
 This is highly useful for tool authors.
-Effectively this means we can gain features like tree shaking.
+Effectively, this means we can gain features like tree shaking.
 This allows the tooling to skip unused code easily simply by analyzing the import structure.

 To give you an example of the module format, consider the code below: